ZSeanYves/markitdown/docs/architecture.md

 * `convert/convert/dispatcher.mbt` dispatches files by extension
 * `core/ir.mbt` defines the unified Intermediate Representation (IR)
 * `core/emitter_markdown.mbt` emits Markdown from IR

+For PDF, the `main` branch should no longer be described as using an external text-first path.
+The normal PDF path has already been **fully replaced by a native structural recovery pipeline**, while OCR is kept as a separate plugin-driven path.

 ## Repository Layout